javipacheco/cards-counters-bgg-catalog/doc_en.md

   - **translation**: Translation message obtained from `translations.others`.
 In the example, `"arquitecto_msg"`
   - **max**: Maximum number of items to count.
 In the example, `6`
   - **multiply**: Multiplication factor for the points.
 In the example, `1`

-## Application Functionality

-1. **Reading the JSON**: The application loads the JSON file containing the game information.
-2. **Data Interpretation**: The application interprets the sections of the JSON:
-    - Game information.
-    - Translations for multilingual support.
-    - Details of each expansion and their cards.
-3. **Scoring Calculation**: The application calculates the points for each card based on:
-    - Base points.
-    - Extra points based on the specified conditions.
-4. **Results**: The total score of each player is displayed, detailing the points obtained from each card and the extra points.

-## Conclusion

-This manual provides a comprehensive guide on how to generate a scoring system for board games using a JSON file.
-By following this structure, similar programs can be created for other board games, adapting the JSON structure according to the specific needs of the game.

 ### 6. Layouts